duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-C#.md

 ---
 layout: post
-title: Missing Optionals in .Net
+title: Missing Optionals in C#
 description: Optionals are a marvelous concept, known primary from functional languages like F# - how about using them in object-oriented languages like C#?
 keywords: Optionals, Mabye, Option, donNet, F#, C#, OOP, Exceptions
 ---